-- Demonstrate continuing excellence as teachers. - Expand service to include university-wide committees and activities, and begin to demonstrate leadership at the departmental level. - Have several conference presentations and publications.
+- Demonstrate excellence as teachers. - Expand service to include university-wide committees and activities, and begin to demonstrate leadership at the departmental level. - Have several conference presentations and publications. - Demonstrate active pursuit of contributions to the wider and professional community

 Sixth Year/Tenure